Insadong: Seoul's Arts, Culture, and Food Street Complete Guide

 Ssamziegil (쌈지길): A Spiral of Creativity

-- Price range: From affordable trinkets (₩5,000-₩15,000) to more expensive artisan goods (₩50,000+).
+- Price range: From budget-friendly trinkets (₩5,000-₩15,000) to more expensive artisan goods (₩50,000+).

 Traditional Tea Houses & Cafes

-- What to try:
+- Teas you've got to try:

 - Ssanghwa-cha (쌍화차): A strong, dark herbal tea often served with an egg yolk (don't worry, it's traditional!) for an energy boost.